-There is no severity score for the Kashmir Regional crisis due to information gaps.
+There is no INFORM Severity Index score for the Kashmir regional crisis because of information gaps.

-Restrictions on access to the region by India and Pakistan poses a challenge for verifying the number of people affected, displacement numbers and locations of displaced, and the priority humanitarian needs and severity of those needs.
+Restrictions on access to the region by India and Pakistan make it difficult to verify the number of people affected, displacement numbers, locations of displaced people, priority humanitarian needs, and the severity of those needs.